How to Make Sour Cream with Only 2 Ingredients

 How long does homemade sour cream last?

 You can easily keep your homemade sour cream in the refrigerator for 2 weeks.
-On rare occasions, we have kept it longer and it was fine.
+On rare occasions, we have kept it longer, and it was fine.
 As always, use your best judgment.
-If you detect an off-smell or mold on your sour cream it’s best to throw it out.
+If you detect an off-smell or mold on your sour cream, it’s best to throw it out.

-Homemade Sour Cream
+Easy Homemade Sour Cream

 Ingredients

-- 8 oz cream
+- 14 oz heavy cream

-- 2 TBSP cultured buttermilk
+- 2 oz buttermilk

 Instructions